-This is a lovely smooth operating press, with supplies and accessories.
+This is a lovely smooth operating press, with supplies and accessories, and some type and cases.
 You will need rollers, or have the old ones recored.
 Then lock up your type, ink it up (you will need ink) and pull the side lever and make your impressions.
 You can handle many nice jobs and projects with this size press.
 I like this better than the Chandler and Price 6×10 presses I have had because it is much lighter, and one person can lift it.

 besides what you see in the images above and below, not shown in these images, I will include furniture so you can lock up your forms in the chases.
 ABOVE is the front table for the press, a composing stick, roller wheels, quoins and a key.
 BELOW included an extra chase, tympan paper and backing paper, and smaller spacers, and gauge pins.

 Price for press and supplies and type –